EmReedCodes/parrot-app/client/src/pages/sortItSpellIt/readme.md

-# sayitspellit
+# sortitspellit

 ### does

 Use react-speech-recognition
 Option to save word to DB

 ---

 ### does not

-* not sure yet
+- not sure yet

 ### notes

 # drag and drop

-* create dynamic data for each list -random letters, word
+- create dynamic data for each list -random letters, word -
-*